Offshoring: Public opinion

+Ethical and reputational considerations

+Empirical research has examined how offshoring has affected consumer perception and corporate reputation.
+Research indicates that the decision to offshore, particularly when associated with domestic layoffs, is correlated with reduced consumer trust, support, and lower firm evaluations of social responsibility.

+Research has also investigated how firm disclosure affects consumer responses to offshoring decisions.
+Findings highlight how firms which clearly and openly reveal offshoring decisions and practices experience lower levels of decline in consumer trust compared to firms that do not.
+When offshoring is not openly disclosed and revealed later, consumers perceive higher levels of deception from the firm, resulting in decreases in consumer willingness to purchase from the firm.

+For example, experimental research demonstrates that corporate offshoring decisions can often trigger strong emotional reactions among consumers when offshoring decisions are perceived to cause harm to domestic workers.

+Reputational considerations of offshoring have also been demonstrated to influence firm decision-making.
+Evidence suggests that firms consider reputational implications when making offshoring decisions, which include changes in stakeholder perception and perceived brand value.

 Theory

 Effects of factor of production mobility

 According to classical economics, the three factors of production are land, labor, and capital.
 Offshoring relies heavily on the mobility of labor and capital; land has little or no mobility potential.
 In microeconomics, working capital funds the initial costs of offshoring.
 If the state heavily regulates how a corporation can spend its working capital, it will not be able to offshore its operations.
 For the same reason the macroeconomy must be free for offshoring to succeed.
 Computers and the Internet made work in the services industry electronically portable.
 Most theories that argue offshoring eventually benefits domestic workers assume that those workers will be able to obtain new jobs, even if by accepting lower salaries or by retraining themselves in a new field.
 Foreign workers benefit from new jobs and higher wages when the work moves to them.
 Labor scholars argue that global labor arbitrage leads to unethical practices, connected to exploitation of workers, eroding work conditions and decreasing job security.

 History

 In the developed world, moving manufacturing jobs out of the country dates to at least the 1960s while moving knowledge service jobs offshore dates to the 1970s and has continued since then.
 It was characterized primarily by the transferring of factories from the developed to the developing world.
 This offshoring and closing of factories has caused a structural change in the developed world from an industrial to a post-industrial service society.
 During the 20th century, the decreasing costs of transportation and communication combined with great disparities on pay rates made increased offshoring from wealthier countries to less wealthy countries financially feasible for many companies.
 Further, the growth of the Internet, particularly fiber-optic intercontinental long haul capacity, and the World Wide Web reduced "transportation" costs for many kinds of information work to near zero.